-The issues that most likely to burn you during the listing?
+The issues most likely to burn you during the listing?
 They exist right now.
-That’s why, as a seller, your most proactive course of action is to identify and eliminate deal killers before you list.
+That’s why, as a Realtor or homeowner, your most proactive course of action is to identify and eliminate deal killers before you list.

 And while home renovation shows have empowered many homeowners to try projects on their own, fixing serious issues like this isn’t a job for an amateur.
 Make sure to get qualified contractors to do the job right.